manyducksco/borf/packages/client/README.md

   };

   return {
-    $current: ctx.readable("count"), // Exports a read only version that views can only change through the methods.
+    $current: ctx.readable("count"), // Exports a read only version that can only be changed through the methods.

     increment() {
       ctx.set("count", (current) => current + 1);